scikit-learn-contrib/MAPIE/doc/theoretical_description_conformity_scores.rst

 (see :doc:`theoretical_description_regression` for more details).

 This score is by default symmetric (*see definition above*).
-Unlike the scores above, and due to the additionnal model required this score can only be used with split methods.
+Unlike the scores above, and due to the additional model required this score can only be used with split methods.

-Normalisation by the learned residuals from :math:`X` adds to the score a knowledge of :math:`X` and its similarity to the other examples in the dataset.
+Normalization by the learned residuals from :math:`X` adds to the score a knowledge of :math:`X` and its similarity to the other examples in the dataset.
 Compared to the gamma score, the other adaptive score implemented in MAPIE, it is not proportional to the uncertainty.